-Delta Disaster Services in Louisville
+Delta Restoration Services in Louisville

 For water, fire, mold, asbestos damage, Louisville turns to Delta Disaster Services® of Denver.
 We are a full-service property restoration firm.
 Our staff and rapid response crews are on-call 24 hours per day, 7 days per week, ready to be dispatched at a moments notice to Louisville and anywhere within our two-hour guaranteed response service area.

 Facts about Louisville

 Louisville began as a rough mining community in 1877, suffered through a period of extraordinary labor violence early in the 20th century, and then, when the mines closed in the 1950s, made a transition to a suburban residential community.

 The town of Louisville dates back to the start of the Welch Mine in 1877, the first coal mine in an area of Boulder and Weld counties known as the Northern Coalfield.
 The town was named for Louis Nawatny, a local landowner who platted his land and named it for himself.
 Incorporation came several years later, in 1882.

 Eventually the coal remaining in the Northern Coalfield became increasingly uneconomical to mine, and the last coal mines operating in Louisville closed in the 1950s.

 CNN/Money and Money magazine have consistently listed Louisville as one of the 100 best places to live in the United States, ranking it among the top 100 in 2007, 2009, 2011, 2013, 2015, and 2017.

 As of 2012, the City of Louisville offers its residents a recreation/senior center, 26 city parks, 1,800 acres (730 ha) of open space buffer zones, 26 miles (42 km) of trails and bicycle paths, and an award-winning $9 million public library with study rooms, teen areas, and a fireside reading room.
 The Louisville Public Library has long had one of the highest circulation rates in the state of Colorado.